-For 2022, quarterly results were influenced by the amount of: (1) corporate and administrative expenses, which were impacted by - elevated marketing activities in Q1 and Q2 - financing activities, regulatory filings, and the Company's annual shareholder meeting in Q2 - and, annual audit and tax services fees in Q4; (2) exploration and evaluation expenditures revolving around the Company's Brewer and Jefferson Projects in each quarter and costs to evaluate regional opportunities in Q4; and (3), fluctuations in the value of the Company's investment in Voltage Metals Corp.
+For 2022, quarterly results were influenced by the amount of: (1) corporate and administrative expenses, which were impacted by - elevated marketing activities in Q1 and Q2 - financing activities, regulatory filings, and the Company's annual shareholder meeting in Q2 - and, annual audit and tax services fees in Q4; (2) exploration and evaluation expenditures revolving around the Company's Brewer and Jefferson Projects, as well as costs to evaluate regional opportunities in Q4; and (3), fluctuations in the value of the Company's investment in Voltage Metals Corp.

-For 2021, quarterly results were influenced by the amount of: (1) corporate and administrative expenses, which were impacted by - the Company's annual shareholder meeting in Q2 - increased compensation for the Company's Chief Executive Officer, beginning in Q2 - marketing and corporate development activities in each quarter - and, annual audit and tax services fees in Q4; (2) exploration and evaluation expenditures revolving around the Company's Brewer and Jefferson Projects; (3) proceeds realized from the sale of the Company's Canadian mineral projects in Q3 and Q4; and (4), share-based payment valuations attributable to the grant of stock options in Q4.
+For the last quarter of 2021, results were influenced by the amount of: (1) corporate and administrative expenses, which were impacted by - increased compensation for the Company's Chief Executive Officer - marketing and corporate development activities - and, annual audit and tax services fees; (2) exploration and evaluation expenditures revolving around the Company's Brewer and Jefferson Projects; (3) proceeds realized from the sale of the Company's Canadian mineral projects; and (4), share-based payment valuations attributable to the grant of stock options.